danheck/RRreg/README.md

 If you use `RRreg` in publications, please cite the package as follows:

-Heck, D. W., & Moshagen, M. (in press).
-RRreg: An R package for correlation and regression analyses of randomized response data.
-*Journal of Statistical Software.*
+Heck, D. W., & Moshagen, M. (2018).
+RRreg: An R package for correlation and regression analyses of randomized response data. *Journal of Statistical Software, 85* (2), 1–29. doi: 10.18637/jss.v085.i02